Skip to content

 No. The ISO publication does not change the DDI specifications themselves.

-ISO/PAS 25955:2026 is based on the DDI Common Core, which describes the core conceptual elements of DDI.
+ISO/PAS 25955:2026 is based on the DDI Common Core, which describes the core conceptual elements of the DDI standards.
 Existing DDI implementations and specifications continue to function as before.

 What does ISO recognition mean?

-Publication as ISO/PAS 25955 formally recognizes the Data Documentation Initiative within the International Organization for Standardization (ISO) framework.
+Publication as ISO/PAS 25955 formally recognizes the products under the Data Documentation Initiative within the International Organization for Standardization (ISO) framework.

-This recognition strengthens the credibility of DDI as an internationally recognized standard and can help organizations justify its adoption in official data infrastructures, policies, and research environments.
+This recognition strengthens the credibility of the DDI Alliance as an internationally recognized standards organization and can help organizations justify its adoption in official data infrastructures, policies, and research environments.

 How does ISO/PAS 25955 relate to the existing DDI specifications?